 Due to substantial energy utilization and the accompanying environmental problems, energy engineering is a fast-growing discipline in Hong Kong.
 Our graduates are now pursuing careers in energy management in buildings, power generation, green technology development and consultancy on energy and environmental issues.
 Some of our graduates also pursue advanced degrees in related areas.

 The ESE programme is accredited by the Hong Kong Institute of Engineers (HKIE) in both the energy and environmental disciplines.
 Opportunities in Hong Kong for the ESE graduates will almost certainly continue to increase.

-(III) Why study environmental engineering in SEE?
+(IV) Why study environmental engineering in SEE?

 What is environmental engineering?

 Environmental engineering is concerned with the solution of environmental problems.
 Examples include

 - Air pollution